drawrowfly/tiktok-scraper/README.md

 **FILE** - name of the file

-**ASYNC_TASKS** - how many task(each line ins file is a task) should be started at the time.
+**ASYNC_TASKS** - how many tasks(each line in the file is a task) should be started at the time.
 I have tested with 40 and it worked really well, if you have slow connection then do not set more then 5

-Command below will download single videos without the watermark and will make attempt to download all the videos from the users, hashtags and musics feeds specified in the example file above and will save user, hashtag, music metadata to the JSON and CSV files.
+Command below will download single videos without the watermark and will make attempt to download all the videos from the users, hashtags and music feeds specified in the example file above and will save user, hashtag, music metadata to the JSON and CSV files.
 ```sh
 tiktok-scraper from-file FILE ASYNC_TASKS -d -f all
 ```